adobe/helix-pipeline/README.md

 Sometimes it is neccessary to pre-process the payload in a template-specific fashion.
 This wrapper function (often called "Pre-JS" for brevity sake) allows the full transformation of the pipeline's payload.

-Compared to the pipeline-specific pre-processing functions which handle the request, resource, and response, the focus of the wrapper function is implementing business logic needed for the main template function.
+Compared to the pipeline-specific pre-processing functions which handle the request, content, and response, the focus of the wrapper function is implementing business logic needed for the main template function.
 This allows for a clean separation between:

 1. presentation (in the main function, often expressed in declarative templates)
 2. business logic (in the wrapper function, often expressed in imperative code)